Dashx7/tweeter/README.md

 # Tweeter-Web

-A starter project for the Tweeter Web application.
+A replica project based off of Twitter

 ## Setting Up the Project